EnricoGiampieri/jmt-python/README.md

 ### 5.1 Authors

-The following authors are responsible for the NDJSON core-specification:
+The following authors are responsible for the JSON Multi-Table core-specification:

 * Enrico Giampieri